Oral Hepatitis C Treatments: The Evolving Landscape

-Explain the Different Genotypes for Hepatitis C Virus
+The Different Genotypes for Hepatitis C Virus

-What's Involved With an HCV Diagnosis?
+What's Involved With An HCV Diagnosis?

 Hepatitis C screening starts with a blood test to look for viral antibodies.
 HCV antibodies can be detected in the blood within 2 to 3 months after infection.
 If this test is positive, a confirmatory blood test would be ordered.
 An HCV viral load may be ordered to determine your chances for responding to treatment.
 In addition, HCV genotyping can help to guide the best treatment option and duration.
 Your doctor may also order liver function tests - AST, ALT and GGT tests - to monitor your liver's health.

 A liver biopsy, usually performed as an outpatient surgical procedure, may be needed to determine the level of liver damage.

 These treatments can cure roughly 70 percent of newly diagnosed cases, but patients must remain adherent with treatment and complete the full course of medications.

 What Do Experts Suggest About Diagnosis and Treatment of HCV?

 Increased rates of screening and diagnosis will likely result in accelerated demand for treatments.
 New oral treatments for HCV are expected to result in HCV cures for most newly diagnosed patients.

 What's All the Buzz About New All-Oral HCV Treatments?

 However, resistance can develop; therefore, two or more oral HCV drugs will be used together to help prevent resistance.
 Drug combinations tablets, like Viekira Pak and once-daily Viekira XR, are increasingly being approved.
 Side effect profiles are more tolerable than interferon - fatigue and headache are the most common side effects with many of the direct-acting oral antivirals, like Sovaldi, Harvoni, and Epclusa.